New computing curriculum will teach AI awareness and digital literacy

 Click below for more information and to join your community!

-During this session, NCCE primary Subject Matter expert(s) will examine the characteristics of a Level 4 (Quality Mark Level) application, outline the expected commentary, and discuss the various types of evidence that may be submitted.
+During this session, NCCE secondary Subject Matter expert(s) will examine the characteristics of a Level 4 (Quality Mark Level) application, outline the expected commentary, and discuss the various types of evidence that may be submitted.

-Event starts 5th March @ 4:15pm
+Event starts 26th March @ 4:15pm

 CAS Physical Computing: Coding for Climate Action: computing with real world context